zwhbio2017/clipipe/README.md

 #### Run CLIPipe Docker

 1. [Docker](https://www.docker.com/) provides an easy way to run CLIPipe in a working environment that is completely separated from your host machine.
-All required software and packages are already installed in a ready-to-use image of CLIPipe docker, so there are no more requirements. you can use the docker image we provide: [CLIPipe Docker Image](https://hub.docker.com/).
-You can execute to get the docker `CLIPipe_1.0.X` container:
+All required software and packages are already installed in a ready-to-use image of CLIPipe docker, so there are no more requirements.
+You can use the docker image we provide: [CLIPipe Docker Image](https://hub.docker.com/).
+And you may execute these commands to get the docker `CLIPipe_1.0.X` container:

          cd clipipe_test;
          docker import CLIPipe_v1.0.2_.tar.gz zs/clipipe:1.0.2_test     ##import the docker

          docker run --name=CLIPipe_1.0.2_test -t -d -h CLIPipe_docker --restart unless-stopped -v <the-absolute-path-of-current-directory>:/home/CLIPipe_user/clipipe zs/clipipe:1.0.2_test /bin/bash

     -   Make sure to create a local folder and provide the path to it.
-The example above uses a path that may not be applicable to your computer.
-Both, path to the folder on the host machine and path within the container (`/home/CLIPipe_user/clipipe`), must be absolute.
+The example above uses a path that may not be applicable to your setup.
+Both, path to the folder on the host machine and path within the container (`/home/CLIPipe_user/clipipe`) must be absolute.

-2. To show the docker `CLIPipe_1.0.2_test` container, you can execute:
+2. To show the docker container `CLIPipe_1.0.2_test`, you can execute:

          docker container ls

-3. To execute the `CLIPipe_1.0.2_test` container, you can execute:
+3. To execute the contianer `CLIPipe_1.0.2_test`, you can execute:

          docker exec -it CLIPipe_1.0.2_test bash